Dr. Jill Carnahan, Guest

 - Glyphosate may attach to the gliadin as a consequence of a chemical interaction between the chemical make it even harder to break down this large protein molecule.

-- It may not be recognized by the body or able to be broken down, making even more likely to induce an immunological response in susceptible individuals, contributing to development of celiac disease
+- It may not be recognized by the body or able to be broken down, making even more likely to induce an immunological response in susceptible individuals, contributing to the development of celiac disease

 In addition to celiac disease, researchers now believe that glyphosate may be linked to the following diseases: